mohitpai/journey-optimizer.en/help/using/configuration/direct-mail-configuration.md

     >
     >You can set any number between 1 and 200,000 records, meaning each file must contain at least 1 row and no more than 200,000 rows.

-1. Finally, select the [file routing configuration](#file-routing-configuration) amongst the ones that you created.
+1. Finally, select the **[!UICONTROL File routing configuration]** amongst the ones that you created.
 This defines where the file will be exported and uploaded for your direct mail provider to use.

     >[!CAUTION]
     >